One hundred days of war marked by strikes, rockets and death

 "We are striking today to work together to rebuild the land of Israel.
 We will rebuild everything they have tried to destroy."

-Israel has been fighting the Palestinian Islamist organization Hamas in Gaza since Hamas militants and other extremist groups launched a bloody raid on Israel on October 7, killing about 1,200 and kidnapping around 240.
+The Israeli army has been waging a full-scale military campaign in the densely populated Gaza Strip in response to coordinated attacks on Israel by fighters from the Palestinian Islamist organization Hamas and other extremist groups on October 7.
+The militants killed about 1,200 people, mostly civilians, and kidnapped around 240.

-Israel estimates that 136 hostages are still being held in Gaza and that two dozen of them have died.
+Israel estimates that 136 hostages are still being held in Gaza and that two dozen of them have died, some killed during Israeli bombardment or shot by Israeli soldiers even as they thought they were being rescued.

-Israel responded to the massacre with massive airstrikes and launched a ground offensive into the Gaza Strip.

-According to the Hamas-controlled health authorities in Gaza, about 24,000 have been killed and some 60,600 others injured in the sealed-off coastal strip since the beginning of the Israeli campaign.
-These figures cannot currently be independently verified.
+According to the Hamas-controlled health authorities in Gaza, about 24,000 Palestinians have been killed and some 60,600 others injured in the sealed-off coastal strip since the beginning of the Israeli campaign.
+These figures cannot currently be independently verified, but the UN regards them as generally credible.

 German Foreign Minister Annalena Baerbock reaffirmed her hope for the release of all hostages.
 "We will not give up, we will not let up in our work until all Hamas hostages are back home," Baerbock wrote on the social media platform X on Sunday.